jmari/Solar/README.md

 # Solar
 an Apache Solr client API for Smalltalk.
-This work is in progress, core/collection/grouping...
-API are not implemented yet, you can perform queries, faceting, highlighting and spellchecking queries.
+This work is in progress but you can perform queries, faceting, highlighting and spellchecking queries, admin cores and collections.

 ### install Solar
 ```Smalltalk